w3c/verifiable-credentials/Meetings/index.md

 See the group's [calendar page](https://www.w3.org/groups/wg/vc/calendar) for the entries in the WG calendar.
 (Group members can “subscribe” to the calendar items through their [personal calendar](https://www.w3.org/users/myprofile/calendar); see the “export” tab.)
 See also the [separate page](./zoom) for further information on the Zoom bridge.

 The Group also uses IRC for during the calls for minute taking, queue control, and general chit-chat.
 See the [separate page at W3C](https://www.w3.org/Project/IRC/) for further details.
-This Working Group uses the `#vc` channel, and makes use of two bots on IRC:
+This Working Group uses the `#vcwg` channel, and makes use of two bots on IRC:

 * `zakim` for queue control (see the separate [manual pages](https://www.w3.org/2001/12/zakim-irc-bot.html) for  further details.)
 * `rrsagent` for scribing and minute generation (see the separate [manual pages](https://www.w3.org/2002/03/RRSAgent) on how to control the access rights and storage of the IRC logs, and the separate [`scribejs` features](https://github.com/w3c/scribejs/blob/master/features.md) for the scribe instructions).